FAQEUCyber Resilience Act

 Citations

-Section 17
+Question 17

-What traceability information must economic operators keep?
+What traceability information must economic operators keep under the CRA?

 On request, economic operators must provide the market surveillance authorities with the name and address of the operator who supplied them with the product and, where available, the operator to whom they supplied it.